-- 11.20 A Director, Chairman and any other person authorised by the Board from time to time are permitted to speak with third parties in accordance with this Policy. - 11.21 When discussing the Company with third parties the authorised spokesperson: - (a) must limit comments to information that is already within the public domain; - (b) should consult the Company Secretary prior to the discussions in order to become better briefed on information previously disclosed to the ASX; - clarify with the Company Secretary previous announcements to the ASX but must not disclose material price sensitive information which has not previously been released; - (d) must advise the Company Secretary of the nature of the information that the spokesperson intends to discuss with the third party; - (e) should limit discussions to areas of the spokesperson's expertise wherever possible; and - (f) should report to the Company Secretary after the discussions if there is any doubt as to whether information has been disclosed which should not have been.
+- 11.19 No employee of the Company is authorised to discuss the Company's business operations or any price sensitive information with third parties.
+Such action is strictly prohibited. - 11.20 A Director, Chairman and any other person authorised by the Board from time to time are permitted to speak with third parties in accordance with this Policy. - 11.21 When discussing the Company with third parties the authorised spokesperson: - (a) must limit comments to information that is already within the public domain; - (b) should consult the Company Secretary prior to the discussions in order to become better briefed on information previously disclosed to the ASX; - (c) clarify with the Company Secretary previous announcements to the ASX but must not disclose material price sensitive information which has not previously been released; - (d) must advise the Company Secretary of the nature of the information that the spokesperson intends to discuss with the third party; - (e) should limit discussions to areas of the spokesperson's expertise wherever possible; and - (f) should report to the Company Secretary after the discussions if there is any doubt as to whether information has been disclosed which should not have been.